LizzyonGit/court_love/README.md

 - __All lessons page__
     - Buttons **Group - indoor**, **Group - outdoor**, **Private - indoor** and **Private - outdoor** to filter the list of lessons.
 Two rows with two buttons on small screens, one row with four buttons on large screens.
     - Adjusted title **All lessons** or based on which button was clicked: **All group lessons - indoor**, **All group lessons - outdoor**, **All private lessons - indoor**, or **All private lessons - outdoor**.
 If clicked one of the buttons from the home page, it says **All private lessons** or **All group lessons**.
-    - Again the adresses for indoor and outdoor, as I did not want to have that in the lesson cards, and maybe users don't read the footer.
+    - Again the addresses for indoor and outdoor, as I did not want to have that in the lesson cards, and maybe users don't read the footer.
 Both addresses show when you click **All lessons** (menu), **Private lessons** or **Group lessons** (home page), only one shows when one of the buttons for outdoor or indoor were clicked.
     - A list of lesson cards, stacked on small screens and up to three columns on large screens.

     - __Lesson card__